 The Cervical Spine

-The spine in the neck area is made up of seven bones called vertebrae.
+The section of the spine located in the neck is made up of seven bones called vertebrae.
 These vertebrae protect the spinal cord and nerve roots that exit from the spinal cord.
-Between the vertebrae are pads of tissue called discs that help cusion the vertebrae as the spine flexes and bends.
+Between the vertebrae are pads of tissue called discs that help cushion the vertebrae as the spine flexes and bends.
 A sudden injury such as a fall or a car accident may cause damage and pain in the neck.
 Often though, damage occurs slowly and silently without any pain over time from poor posture, wear and tear, lack of normal spinal position and movement even constant emotional stress from work or relationships.

 Injuries and imbalances can cause cervical vertebrae to move out of their normal position or become restricted.
 Soft tissues (such as tendons, ligaments and muscles) can become inflamed, worn out and fatigued.
-The discs separating and cushioning the cervical vertebrae can begin to decay and lead to disc bulges or ruptures (herniations) and cause neck pain.
-This degenerative decay in the discs is an ongoing and needs to be stopped to avoind further pain and loss of function in the future.
-Nerves can become pinched or irritated,with as little pressure as the weight of a dime, from misaligned spinal areas or bulging discs.
+The cervical discs, which function as cushioning and help with movement, separating and cushioning the cervical vertebrae can begin to decay and lead to disc bulges or ruptures (herniations) and cause neck pain.
+This degenerative decay in the discs is an ongoing and needs to be stopped to avoid further pain and loss of function in the future.
+Nerves can become pinched or irritated from misaligned spinal areas or bulging discs.
+It doesn't take much pressure to cause irritation, only the weight of a dime.
 Finally, the neck changes as we age.
-Arthritic changes in the spinal bones such as spurs (abnormal bony growths), disc degeneration, and muscle or ligament deterioration may change the normal, healthy curve of the neck and cause irritation to the nerves in the spine and neck pain.
+There are several age-related changes that can occur to your spine, often referred to as arthritis.
+The neck can lose its healthy curve due to deterioration of the muscles or ligaments, have degenerating discs, or even grow bone spurs.
+All of these degenerative changes can cause irritation to the nerves in the spine and neck.